SalishSeaCast/docs/code-notes/salishsea-nemo/simple-domain.rst

       ppe1_m   = 500,   &  !: zonal      grid-spacing (meters )
       ppe2_m   = 500       !: meridional grid-spacing (meters )

+5. Add :kbd:`SalishSea2D OPA_SRC` to the last line of :file:`NEMO-code/NEMOGCM/CONFIG/cfg.txt`

-5. Try compiling with this new configuration.
+6. Try compiling with this new configuration.
 For example, on :kbd:`salish`

 .. code-block:: bash